KScott6/BioHPC_walkthroughs/README.md

 [BlobTools Guide](/BlobTools/README.md)

-- BlobTools/BlobToolKit is a software suite that allows you to identify and isolate contaminent or non-target DNA from your genome assembly.
+BlobTools/BlobToolKit is a software suite that allows you to identify and isolate contaminent or non-target DNA from your genome assembly.
 This software integrate taxonomic information, coverage, and basis sequence stats to identify reads that are potentially contamination.
-All you need is your genome assembly (.fa, .fasta) and the reads that were used to build your genome assembly (.fq, .fastq)
+All you need is your genome assembly (.fa, .fasta) and the reads that were used to build your genome assembly (.fq, .fastq).

 <br>

 Phylogenetic tree creation guides

+I have created several guides that will walk you through how to create phylogenies from different types of input data.

 - [Single-gene](/Phylogeny_Guide/single-gene/README.md)